 - a.
 A marketing dashboard is the visual computer display of the essential information related to achieving a marketing objective. - b.
-Business intelligence tools allow real-time streaming data to provide point-in-time and trend displays. - c.
+A marketing dashboard can also provide further detail using active hyperlinks. - c.
 On a car's dashboard, we glance at the fuel gauge and take action when our gas is getting low. - d.
 With a marketing dashboard, a marketing manager: - Glances at a graph or table and... - Makes a decision whether to... - Take action. - Analyze the problem further.